A Coastal walk alongside England's biggest seabird city

 Food & drink

 You may want to bring water and a packed lunch and snacks.
-There is a cafe halfway along the route at RSPB Bempton wher you can get provisions/ lunch and cakes etc. where we will stop, although there is seating outside suitable for eating a picnic.
+There is a cafe halfway along the route at RSPB Bempton where you can get provisions/ lunch and cakes etc. where we will stop, although there is seating outside suitable for eating a picnic.